spencerpayne/AirPollution/README.md

-# Louisiana Air Quality Map
+# Louisiana Air Pollution Map

 This application provides a visual representation of air quality data for different locations in Louisiana.
 It allows users to select specific coordinates on a map or input coordinates manually to retrieve air quality information.
 The data is fetched from a SQL Server database named "AirPollution".